TDStrasser/KookaBlockly-Reference/docs/source/functions.rst

 .. image:: images/functions-definition-return-paletted-block.png
    :scale: 50%
    :align: center
+   :alt: Defined Function With Returned Value in Palette

 The function block will then be available in the palette for use elsewhere in the script: